European-Unified-ID/EUID-docs/docs/overviews/overview-operators-private.md

 If you choose to be a private Operator, several implementation options are available.
 You can do any of the following:

 - Use a cloud services setup.
-EUID supports hosting EUID in an [enclave](../ref-info/glossary-uid.md#gl-enclave) on the following cloud service provider (medium level of effort to implement):
+EUID supports hosting EUID in an <Link href="../ref-info/glossary-uid#gl-enclave">enclave</Link> on the following cloud service provider (medium level of effort to implement):
   - Amazon Web Services (AWS)
 - Use your own machines to generate and manage EUIDs (greater level of effort to implement).